fluthjs/fluth-doc/docs/en/api/plugin/executePlugin.md

 ## Return Value

-Returns the processed result, can be a synchronous value or a Promise, and will replace the original result.
+Returns the processed result, can be a synchronous value or Promise, will replace the original result.

-## Core Behavior
+## Details

-- **Triggered during data processing**: Called when the node processes data, can modify or monitor the data
+- **Triggered during data processing**: Called when the node processes data, can modify or monitor data
 - **Per-node level**: Used independently on each node, does not affect other nodes
 - **Result replacement**: Non-`undefined` return values will replace the original processing result
 - **Chained processing**: Multiple execute plugins are executed in order, each receiving the result of the previous plugin

 ## Execution Mechanism

-1. **Trigger timing**: Executed in the `#runExecutePlugin` method when the node processes data
-2. **Execution order**: If it is the root node, executes `executeAll` plugins first, then the current node's `execute` plugins
+2. **Execution order**: Executes `executeAll` plugins first, then the current node's `execute` plugins
 3. **Error handling**: Errors in plugins are safely handled and will not interrupt the entire process

 ## Usage Scenarios